leshawn-rice/react-rating/README.md

         npm start
 2. Import the component(s) into your project!

+## View Live

+You can view a live version of this project [Here](http://react-rating.surge.sh)

 ## Watch the process

-You can watch me code this project [On my Youtube](https://youtube.com/)
+You can watch me code this project [on my Youtube](https://www.youtube.com/watch?v=dpKNDTNE5Qo)